-- (a-5) In an action to enforce an order for child support based on the obligor's failure to make support payments as required by the order, notice of proceedings to hold the obligor in contempt for that failure may be served on the obligor by personal service or by regular mail addressed to the last known address of the obligor.
+- obligor by personal service or by regular mail addressed to the last known address of the obligor.
 The last known address of the obligor may be determined from records of the clerk of the court, from the Federal Case Registry of Child Support Orders, or by any other reasonable means. - (b) Failure of either parent to comply with an order to pay support shall be punishable as in other cases of contempt.
-In addition to other penalties provided by law the court may, after finding the parent guilty of contempt, order that the parent be: - (1) placed on probation with such conditions of probation as the court deems advisable; - (2) sentenced to periodic imprisonment for a period not to exceed 6 months; provided, however, that the court may permit the parent to be released for periods of time during the day or night to: - (A) work; or - 22 (B) conduct a business or other self-employed occupation.
+In addition to other penalties provided by law the court may, after finding the parent guilty of contempt, order that the parent be: - (1) placed on probation with such conditions of probation as the court deems advisable; - (2) sentenced to periodic imprisonment for a period not to exceed 6 months; provided, however, that the court may permit the parent to be released for periods of time during the day or night to: - (A) work; or - 18 (B) conduct a business or other self-employed occupation.

-24 The court may further order any part or all of the earnings 25 of a parent during a sentence of periodic imprisonment paid to 26 the Clerk of the Circuit Court or to the parent having physical possession of the child or to the non-parent custodian having custody of the child of the sentenced parent for the support of the child until further order of the court.
+The court may further order any part or all of the earnings of a parent during a sentence of periodic imprisonment paid to the Clerk of the Circuit Court or to the parent having physical possession of the child or to the non-parent custodian having custody of the child of the sentenced parent for the support of the child until further order of the court.

-If a parent who is found guilty of contempt for failure to comply with an order to pay support is a person who conducts a business or who is self-employed, the court in addition to other penalties provided by law may order that the parent do one or more of the following: (i) provide to the court monthly financial statements showing income and expenses from the business or the self-employment; (ii) seek employment and report periodically to the court with a diary, listing, or other memorandum of his or her employment search efforts; or (iii) report to the Department of Employment Security for job search services to find employment that will be subject to withholding for child support.
+If a parent who is found quilty of contempt for failure to

+comply with an order to pay support is a person who conducts a business or who is self-employed, the court in addition to other penalties provided by law may order that the parent do one or more of the following: (i) provide to the court monthly financial statements showing income and expenses from the business or the self-employment; (ii) seek employment and report periodically to the court with a diary, listing, or other memorandum of his or her employment search efforts; or (iii) report to the Department of Employment Security for job search services to find employment that will be subject to withholding for child support.